Ragnaroek/proto-parser/README.md

 # proto-parser
-a .proto file parser, writting in pure Rust
+A .proto file parser, written in pure Rust